New Service - 2026

 Sensitive Information Disclosure

-Jumped from 6th to 2nd in 2025.
-PII leakage, system prompt exposure, API key extraction through model outputs.
+PII leakage, system prompt exposure, and credential extraction through model outputs remain critical concerns.

 LLM03